Shopify/filediff/README.md

 **`file_details_open` (optional, default: false)**

-Open the file details when the comment is created
+Open the file details when the comment is created.

+**`remove_filediff_comment` (optional, default: false)**

+Removes previous filediff comments before creating a new one.

 ## Changelog